kamlekar/slim-scroll/README.md

 _need to refactor the code, which I will do soon_

-Please issues if you find any.
+Please file issues if you find any.